sonicle-webtop/webtop-core/src/main/client/extjs/classic/README.md

 --wt-theme-color-n2      : On color – Neutral secondary text and icons with lower-emphasis against any base surface color --wt-theme-color-n3      : On color – Neutral tertiary text and icons with low-emphasis against any base surface color

---wt-theme-color-1       : Primary – High-emphasis fills, texts, and icons against surface --wt-theme-color-2       : Secondary – Less prominent fills, text, and icons against surface --wt-theme-color-3       : Tertiary – Neutral fills, text, and icons against surface
+--wt-theme-color-1         : Primary – High-emphasis fills, texts, and icons against surface --wt-theme-color-2         : Secondary – Less prominent fills, text, and icons against surface --wt-theme-color-3         : Tertiary – Neutral fills, text, and icons against surface --wt-theme-color-off       : Off - Low-attention (indicating off/disabled status) fills, texts, and icons against surface --wt-theme-color-hyperlink : Hyperlinks - Emphatized fills, text, and icons against surface

 Use primary roles for the most prominent components across the UI, such as the FAB, high-emphasis buttons, and active states.